anytizer/sargam-blog.lmms/README.md

 - in interactive websites and animations
 - in books
 - in verbal trainings and recitements
-- scanned scripts from old prints
+- scanned pages from old scripts / print outs
+- staff notations

-PS. these notations might have been copyrighted, registered, non-original or modified ones from the different scale.
+Note: these notations might have been copyrighted, registered, non-original or modified ones from the different scale.
 I am concerned with the different mechanisms of their presentation only.

 It would have been better, if there were one-language to write these notes and parse them in computer regardless of instrument being used.
-I am not talking staff notes but SARGAM.
+I am not talking about staff notes but SARGAM in written form.

+## Software Capabilities

+* SARGAM representation that a computer can parse well without confusion.
+* Notations to sharps, flats and other octave changes are recognized.
+* Can accept any keys from C-1 to G9 ie, 127 keys piano
+* Randomly melodic note generation
+* Creating XPT file for LMMS
+* Conversion of the SARGAM Notes into English Scales
+* Easy for another user to regenerate the same melody using a real piano

 ## Software Limitations

 * You have to save the note yourself if you need it to replay in the future.
-* It re-generates a new set of note.
+* It re-generates a new set of notes.
 * Does not recognize the style of singing
 * Does not prevent the history of how it was designed earlier.
 * Usage in other beat making software has not been researched.